worthingtonjg/FacialRecognition/README.md

 ```

 - Next we need to define *FaceDetectionEffect_FaceDetected*, as mentioned above this method gets called when faces are detected.

-> This code executes on a seperate thread.
-So we need to use the Dispatcher to marshall our code to run on the UI thread, otherwise we will get errors.

-> Also notice we use "-=" and "+=" to remove the event listener temporarily (until we are done), so that the event doesn't fire again until the frame has been analyzed,

 ```c#
 	private async void FaceDetectionEffect_FaceDetected(FaceDetectionEffect sender, FaceDetectedEventArgs args)